Skip to main content

 Considering the job offer

-If you are considering the job offer, follow up immediately with the employer.
-Call or send an email to confirm, convey enthusiasm and thank them for the offer.
-Let the employer know that you will review the offer and will provide a response by the date specified.
+If you are considering the offer, immediately call or email the employer to confirm, convey your enthusiasm, and thank them for the offer.
+Let them know you will review the offer and respond by the date specified.
 If you have questions about the offer, ask for clarification.
-If you need additional time to review the job offer, inquire about the process, as the employer has their own needs to fulfill.
-Review steps 3 - 4 to learn how to approach the negotiation process.
+If you need more time to review, inquire about the process, as the employer has their own needs to fulfill.
+Review steps 3 - 4 to learn about the negotiation process.

 Sample Response